The 8 Best Telematics Companies in 2025

 Our experience testing Quartix

-Overall, I’d say Quartix offers a more back-to-basics approach to fleet tracking software.
-It has great live tracking functionality, as you would have from a telematics platform, alongside route histories and vehicle metrics for journeys, incidents, and inspections.
+Overall, Quartix offers a more back-to-basics approach to fleet tracking software.
+It has great live tracking functionality, as you would expect from a telematics platform, alongside route histories and vehicle metrics for journeys, incidents and inspections.

 Why we like Quartix for fleet telematics